franiglesias/php-golden/README.md

 **Roadmap/Pending features**:

+* `snapshot()` option for naming a test
+* Golden Master
+* Scrubbers support
+* In general, synchronize with the current features of the original Golden

 For future releases:

 * Ability and API to use custom reporters.
 * Ability and API to use custom normalizers.
 * Global options that apply to all tests.
 * Better scoping of Scrubbers for JSON content, using paths.
-* Defaults to Go conventions (i.e.: testdata folder instead of __snapshots)

 **Usage advice**: Only experimental.

 ### Installation

-Composer package installation via repotories.
+Composer package installation via repository.
 Not yet published as package.

-Add this key in your composer.json file.
+Add this key in your **composer.json** file.

 ```json
 "repositories": [